 Article

-Customer data management: 8 best practices for CDM success
+9 customer data management best practices for CDM success

 Customer data management is the practice of ethically collecting, securely storing, and seamlessly managing customer information.
-Read on for eight tips for CDM success.
+Read on for nine tips for CDM success.

 Proper data collection and management are absolutely essential for ensuring that your company avoids data breach issues and the resulting loss of customer trust.
 Beyond that, well-managed data can optimize customer support, deliver more personalized interactions, and even boost sales by better understanding your audience’s needs.